 Increasingly, one of the biggest risks that corporations face is a data breach that exposes customer PII.
 Therefore, diligence needs to ensure that the Target is only collecting PII with customer consent (where required), that the Target is taking steps to delete unnecessary historical PII and that the Target is using appropriate safeguards to store the PII.
 In this regard, it is important to note that Targets subject to the GDPR or US state laws such as the CCPA must have certain policies and procedures in place to fulfil requirements under these laws.

-What steps does the Target take to protect special categories of sensitive data?
+What steps are taken to protect special categories of sensitive data?

 As part of its review of policies and procedures, the Buyer should also request related documents, such as cyber-focused risk assessments, testing records and training logs.
 These records can serve a variety of purposes; for example, risk assessments may help to identify areas of concern and vulnerability, or help to identify and mitigate legacy risks.
 Similarly, penetration testing and employee training records, audits and other evaluations can identify any specific historic problems at the Target and provide insight into the attention (or lack thereof) the company has historically paid to cybersecurity and data privacy issues.